Causes of diverticulitis?

 Risk factors for diverticulitis do include:

-- Getting older.
-The exact reason for this is not known, but people over 40 years old have a higher incidence of diverticulitis.
-It could be because intestinal walls naturally weaken and lose elasticity as people age.
+- Getting older: The exact reason for this is not known, but people over 40 years old have a higher incidence of diverticulitis

-- Obesity and smoking.
-While the mechanisms for these risk factors aren’t understood, obesity and cigarette smoking increases the risk for diverticulitis.
+- Obesity and smoking: While the mechanisms for these risk factors aren’t understood, obesity and cigarette smoking is associated with a higher risk for diverticulitis.

 - Use of certain medications: There is some evidence to suggest that the use of nonsteroidal anti-inflammatory drugs (NSAIDs), steroids, and opiates may increase the risk of the condition as well.

 Although stress isn’t among these factors, that doesn’t mean it’s not contributing to bouts of diverticulitis that some people experience.
 Many people struggle with self-care when stressed, and that may mean they are less likely to practice healthy lifestyle behaviors (e.g., opting for less nutritious foods, not moving as much, or using tobacco as coping strategies).
 This means that your question is a critical one — because awareness of the established risk factors can help inform decisions that limit the impact diverticulitis has on people’s lives.

 On that note, eating more dietary fiber, being physically active, and drinking enough fluids (to help move fiber through the system!) are recommended strategies to stave off diverticulitis.
 Being that these all contribute to overall health, adding healthy stress coping to the list is a great idea — take a look at Number one cause of stress for some suggestions.
 Lastly, working with a health care provider can help inform any specific actions to take to prevent and manage bouts of diverticulitis as well.